Rome’s drive in at Cinecittà Studios

 And where might a line-up this important be shown if not in the renown setting that birthed some of the world’s beloved classics like, Scorsese’s Gangs of New York, Fellini’s La Dolce Vita, and Scott’s The Gladiator?
 Cinecittà of course!
 Not only will you be watching a show from the comfort of your own car, (whether that be inside, on it, or from a lawn chair) but you will simultaneously be surrounded by the same buildings that were once walked through by many of cinema’s greatests; yeah, I just got goosebumps too.

 As you enjoy the movie you can also order food and beverages to munch on, which will be served on customized Sunset Drive In trays that match the merch available.
-With a movie programming that plans to accompany you until early October, this summer just got a whole lot better – and boy do we deserve it.
+With a movie programming that plans to accompany you until early October (with a brief pause in the month of August), this summer just got a whole lot better – and boy do we deserve it.
 Buy your ticket online, or at the booth on-site, and check-in, but also reserve a space for your car beforehand, through your smartphone.

 With a lot that spans over 6,000 ft² and the capability of hosting 160 cars and 320 viewers, catching either the 9PM or 11.45PM showing on the 100sqm screen will be like stepping into a dreamy summer from the past, but better.